YeabkalA/RobotMotionPlanning/README.md

 # RobotMotionPlanning

-By Charlie Dadna and Yeabkal Wubshit
+By Charlie Dadna and Yeabkal Wubshit\n
-Under the supervision of Dr. Robert Hochberg University of Dallas
+Under the supervision of Dr. Robert Hochberg\n University of Dallas\n
 May 2018

 To run project